 There are three key areas you need to consider:

-Speaking a language and knowing about fitness does not qualify you to translate it.
-Translation is a skill that people go to school.
+Speaking a language and knowing about fitness does not qualify you to translate a book.
+Translation is a profession, a skill for which people go to school.
 You need to know the culture, the local slang, the training and nutrition terminology.

-If you are a translator who can pitch this to a publishing house (for physical versions), you can largely skip the next two sections.
+If you are a translator who can pitch this to a publishing house (for physical versions), the following two sections may not apply but are worth reading.

 If you go to the trouble of translating it (or finding someone who can), do you have the ability to sell it?
-Potential buyers won’t speak English, so while we can email our list to tell people about the translation, it’s not likely to lead to many direct sales.
+Potential buyers won’t speak English, so while we can email our list to tell people about the translation, this will not lead to many direct sales.

-You need to have an established audience (1), have a history of selling digital products (2), and be evidence-based with information that matches up with what we have (3).
+1) You need to have an established audience, 2) have a history of selling digital products, and 3) be an evidence-based professional.

 You need to be the kind of person who can figure things out.
-You’ll need to get a lawyer to put together a contract for us and get a website put together with a sales page, you’ll need to find software to deliver the books (or find a publishing partner or printer).
+You’ll need to put together a contract, create a sales page, use software to deliver the books (or find a publishing partner or printer).
 You’ll need to be willing to handle any technical support issues.

-If after having read these things you feel you are a good fit for a language we don’t already have covered (listed in the top section), I’m very interested in speaking to you.
-Please send me an email via the contact form explaining clearly, point by point, why.
+If you feel you are a good fit for a language we don’t already have covered (listed in the top section), I’m very interested in speaking to you.
+Please send me an email clearly explaining your proposal.
+My email address is my [first name] @ [the site name].